The Threes Environment. Exploring Relationships with Peers, Adults and the Environment

 Children who are three have a better grasp of communicating their needs and wants and language is better understood.
 They are more independent and their social skills have matured.
 Children this age are more coordinated and relatively agile.
 Three year-olds are very curious and need to investigate and explore new things, asking questions along the way.
 The curriculum for these children is based on our knowledge of their developmental growth in the following areas:

 SOCIAL EMOTIONAL: Three-year-olds can identify, recognize and regulate emotions more effectively, and are better able to manage impulses with minimal adult support.
 They are beginning to express empathy for, and sympathy toward others.
-At three, children exhibit age-appropriate independence and confidence related to accomplishing tasks.
+At three, children exhibit age-appropriate independence and confidence related to accomplishing tasks and jobs.
 They are able to work at conflict resolution with some success.
+Attention span focus are increasing.

 PLAY: Three year olds begin to play cooperatively, playing with others in the same game or activity.
 They often exhibit the give and take of play, including sharing of objects as well as ideas.
 Sustained building, imaginary play or outdoor games are part of a three-year-old’s development.